 The Difficulty of Experience

-A second difficulty stems from every day human experience.
+A second noted difficulty stems from every day human experience.
 As human beings we really think that we are making decisions that are not only free but that also have moral significance.
-Determinism denies these aspects to our human experience.
-In fact, it is hard to imagine that we could really live as though all of our thoughts and actions are determined by causes outside of ourselves.
+But determinism, many have noted, denies these aspects of the human experience.
+In fact, it is hard to imagine that one could really live as though all of our thoughts and actions are determined by causes outside of ourselves.
 Rather, the determinist lives with what one might refer to as the “illusions” of freewill, meaning, and morality.
 Meaning, it can be argued, is directly linked to free will, and free will is directly linked to morality.
-It is hard to imagine life having any objective meaning or objective moral significance if we are not really free to make decisions.
+For many, it is hard to imagine life having any objective meaning or objective moral significance if one is not really free to make decisions.

-Nonetheless, the determinist’s every day experience would seem to overwhelmingly affirm that these “illusions” actually exist.
-However, if he is to be consistent with his philosophy then he must resort to denying them.
-Thus, this raises a severe consistency issue for determinists.
-Why?
-Because it is impossible to live as if life has no meaning.
+The determinist’s every day experience would seem to affirm that these “illusions” actually exist.
+However, he is aware that to be consistent with his philosophical convictions he must resort to denying them.
+As some have noted, this raises a consistency issue for determinists.
+The claimed inconsistency points at the determinist’s futile attempt to live as if life has no meaning.
 Even those who assert that life is meaningless still make a number of what they perceive to be meaningful decisions.
 They still make decisions that they feel they are freely making, as well as decision which are motivated on moral grounds.
-Take Sam Harris as an example.
-He writes books, engages in political, scientific and religious debates, has a career as a scientist, and claims to hate intolerance and bigotry (especially those as a result religious and theological doctrines).
-There is much more to Harris than this but he nonetheless lives a life that fails to be consistent with his deterministic philosophy.
+Sam Harris would be an example for as a public intellectual he writes books, engages in political, scientific and religious debates, has a career as a scientist, and claims to hate intolerance and bigotry.
+There is much more to Harris than this but it is clear that he has his moral, philosophical, and theological convictions about certain things.
+But many wonder how he marries with his deterministic philosophy when they seem irreconcilable.

 The Difficulty of Rational Affirmation